jmani76/cryptocoins/README.md

 ## Pre-requisites

-The run this solution, the following 2 should be installed on your system.
+To run this solution, the following 2 should be installed on your system.
 1. [node.js](https://nodejs.org/en) should be installed globally (system-wide).

 2. [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) package manager should also be installed (locally to the projects folder or globally).